East Bay Hills Explained

 The East Bay Hills runs northwest to southeast for approximately 36.8miles with its midpoint at 37° 48' 06" N, 122° 09' 12" W.[1] The tallest peak in the range is Sunol Peak whose summit elevation is 2182feet.

-The East Bay Hills consists of multiple named components: the Briones Hills furthest north, then the Berkeley Hills, the San Leandro Hills centrally, and Walpert Ridge and Pleasanton Ridge to the southwest and southeast, culminating at Alameda Creek/Highway 84.
+The East Bay Hills consists of multiple named components, from north to south: Franklin Ridge, then the Briones Hills, the Berkeley Hills, the San Leandro Hills centrally, and Walpert Ridge and Pleasanton Ridge to the southwest and southeast, respectively, culminating near Alameda Creek/Highway 84.

 Ecology